apache/druid/docs/content/Booting-a-production-cluster.md

 ```bash
 % $WHIRR_HOME/bin/whirr launch-cluster --config $WHIRR_HOME/recipes/druid.properties
 ```
-If Whirr starts without an errors, you should see the following message:
+If Whirr starts without any errors, you should see the following message:

     Running on provider aws-ec2 using identity <your-aws-id-here>